-The Doha Review conference is an opportunity in the sense that the Doha Outcome Document, which is now being negotiated could help take decisive steps in adjusting the global trend in Financing for Development.
-The Paragraph on Innovative Financing Mechanisms in the first draft of the document gives a real chance for reliable solutions to development Financing.
-It ought to be made stronger and more specific on the possible related possibilities.

-Revision is needed in the perspective of mobilizing domestic resources.
+Innovative Financing Mechanisms give a real chance for reliable solutions to development Financing.
+It ought to be made stronger and more specific on the possible related opportunities at national level.
+It is important today to review and the perspective of mobilizing domestic resources for development, in a view to enhancing growth and creating more employment opportunities.
 It should go beyond merely considering the taxation system.
 It should get to really building the income generation capacity of people at the grassroots.
 This is a crucial step in investing in people centered development.

-If World Leaders could accept to use the Doha Review Conference as an opportunity for a new start, after acknowledging pass failures and really resolve to "stay engaged" in the Financing for Development process which started in Monterrey, then the solution is at hand which can benefit the entire World.
+If World Leaders could accept to use all opportunities for a new start, after acknowledging pass failures and really resolve to "stay engaged" in the Financing for Development process which started in Monterrey, then the solution is at hand which can benefit the entire World.
 Staying engaged in the process would imply setting more efficient follow-up mechanisms, characterized by the following features: